 For those who wish to apply to apprenticeships, this is a little more complicated, as opportunities arise as and when companies have them.
-Creating an account with the National Apprenticeship Service helps to keep you informed.
+The application process is very competitive and often involves lots of stages, including assessment centres, psychometric tests and interviews.
+Students will be supported in school with this but can start exploring their options on the Rate My Apprenticeship and UCAS websites.